itzanshu17/Music-Player/README.md

 # Music player
  Plays music for 30sec.
-# v-music

-v-music is a web application that allows users to search for music using the Spotify API and play 30-second song previews.
+Music player is a web application that allows users to search for music using the Spotify API and play 30-second song previews.
 It is built with React, Bootstrap, and the Spotify Web API ( throught nocodeapi ).

 ## Installation